ethanhs/windows-setup/README.md

 methods I dive deeper into as they give a more unix like feel and are great for developers.

 Make sure to read the `install.ps1`!
-I haven't used it yet (I wrote it for next time) but hopefully it works well for others.

 ### Chocolatey